bestia-dev/deploying_rust_server_and_database/README.md

 ## Delete the container

-We will not use this postgres container.
+We will not use this Postgres container.
 It was only for testing.
 We will create a new pod with a new container.
 We can remove this container now.
 The data will persist on the system disk.

 ```bash